 Imagine you are driving a car from Point A to Point B. You get into the car, and suddenly it starts raining.
 You can’t see clearly because the car wipers aren’t working.
 As you can’t see the view clearly, you can’t drive.
 Even if the wipers start working, you aren’t able to view the other vehicles clearly, so you still can’t drive the car.
 As you aren’t able to see either the details or a clear way.
 2 Buddhist meditation types enable you to have a clear and detailed view.
 Both of the meditation types are interconnected, as without a clear view, you can’t drive.
 Or without a detailed view, you could have an accident.
 Read the article to discover the 2 main Buddhist meditation types.

-1st Buddhist meditation type: Samatha Meditation (calmness)
+1st Buddhist Meditation type: Samatha Meditation (calmness)

 Budh said, “When your mind becomes peaceful, serene serene and calm, then it will help to see the reality”.

 Which means that, when you perform the Samath meditation, you wear glasses that help you to see things as they are!
-This reality of the world helps us to stay calm and peaceful in tough situations, and react to the situation based on the reality. not driven by emotions.
+This reality of the world helps us to stay calm and peaceful in tough situations, and react to the situation based on the reality.
+Not driven by emotions.
 Samatha is a tool to help you realise the reality and act accordingly.

 Why do you need to practice Samatha Meditation?